 Whereas a sales agreement delves a little deeper including details such as legal ramifications if any party fails to carry out their responsibilities, warranty, payment plan, etc.

-For example, when a travel company signs up for CRM software on an annual basis, all the terms and conditions are mentioned in the sales contract, such as:
+For example, when a travel company signs up for CRM software for workflow management on an annual basis, all the terms and conditions are mentioned in the sales contract, such as:

 • Duration of the contract